AnywhereSoftware/B4X_Forum_Resources/B4J/Tutorials/MacSigner - Building notarized Mac packages/readme.md

 **Updates**

+- 2.01 - Adds support for PyBridge with embedded Python: <https://www.b4x.com/android/forum/threads/pybridge-mac-notarized-standalone-package-with-embedded-python.169760/#post-1039652>
+- 2.00 - Updated for compatibility with macOS 26, arm64 and newer versions of Java.
+Instructions regarding the key and java downloads were updated.
 - 1.02 - Switched from altool to notarytool as required by Apple.
 Note that you must fill the provider field.
 - 1.01 - Adds an option to set the provider.
 It is relevant when there are several teams related to the Apple account.
 There is a new List Providers button.
 Click on it.
 Find the provider short name and put it in the field.
 If there is a single provider then you can leave it empty.- 0.95 - fixes issue with Java.